-At the middle school level in the Watkins Mill cluster, Montgomery Village Middle School is projected to have some space available for the six-year forecast period, while Neelsville Middle School is projected to exceed capacity by more than 200 students by the end of the six-year forecast period.
-A feasibility study for an addition at the school is scheduled in FY
+At the middle school level in the Watkins Mill cluster, Montgomery Village Middle School is projected to have some space available for the six-year forecast period, while Neelsville Middle School is projected to exceed capacity by the end of the sixyear forecast period.
+A feasibility study for an addition at Neelsville Middle School has been conducted: however, the amount of space deficit is not sufficient to justify an addition at this time.

-2015.
-Boundary changes to address the over utilization are also being reviewed.
-A decision on building an addition, or changing boundaries, will be made in the fall of 2015.
-In the Gaithersburg cluster, Forest Oak Middle School is projected to exceed capacity in the next six years.
-However, the amount of space deficit projected is not enough to justify an addition at this time.
+In the Gaithersburg cluster, Forest Oak Middle School is projected to exceed capacity by the end of the six-year forecast period.
+However, the amount of space deficit projected is not sufficient to justify an addition at this time.
 If there is insufficient surplus capacity at the three middle schools that serve the Plan area by the time new housing occupancies occur, MCPS would explore the following range of options to serve additional middle school students:

-- Determine if space is available in an adjacent middle school and reassign students to a school with space available. - Build additions at middle schools that serve the Master Plan area. - Build an addition at an adjacent middle school and reassign students to the school. - Reopen a former operating middle school.
-However, there are no former operating middle schools in the Master Plan area. - Construct a new middle school.
+- Build additions at middle schools that serve the Plan area. - Determine if there is surplus capacity or the ability to increase the capacity of middle schools adjacent to the Montgomery Village, Neelsville, and Forest Oak middle schools and reassign students to a school with sufficient capacity.
+Middle schools adjacent to the three middle schools serving the Plan area include: Roberto W. Clemente.
+Gaithersburg, Dr. Martin Luther King, Jr.,

+- Lakelands Park, Redland, and Rocky Hill. - Construct a new middle school.
 There are no future middle school sites in the Watkins Mill cluster.
-There are two future middle school sites in the Gaithersburg cluster, known as King Farm Middle School and Laytonsville Middle School.
-A site selection.

-process would be conducted for a new middle school and co-location and/or purchase may be required.
+There are two future middle school sites in the Gaithersburg cluster known as King Farm and Laytonsville middle schools; therefore, a site selection process would be conducted for a new middle school and collocation and/or purchase may be required.